Common Airship Myths

 Aren’t Zeppelins a Nazi invention?

 Zeppelins were built by Count von Zeppelin well before the Nazis came to power.
 Aside from German Zeppelins the United States and Great Britain constructed and flew several very large rigid airships of their own.
 The British R100 and R101 were the largest aircraft in the world at the time of their construction and each carried passengers in the lap of luxury.
-The United States constructed two very large rigid airships, the Akron and the Macon, that operated as flying aircraft carriers.
+The United States constructed two very large rigid airships, the USS Akron and the USS Macon, that operated as flying aircraft carriers.

 Dr. Hugo Eckener, who ran the Zeppelin Company and also commanded many zeppelin airships was not on the best terms with the Nazi regime and at one point was even declared to be a non-person by Hitler’s government.
 With Nazi control of Germany and the Zeppelin Company in financial turmoil the Nazis were able to take control over the Zeppelin Company and use it for their propaganda purposes.
 In the end it was the Nazis who ordered the destruction of the last remaining Zeppelins.